 Aéroports de Paris SA provides additional pensions and has insurance contracts to support the management of annuity payments.
-Then, Aéroports de Paris SA is compliant with the law n° 2015-839 dated July 9th, 2015 on minimum requirements for securing current annuities applicable to pension plans falling under Article L137-11 of the French Social Security Code.
+Then, Aéroports de Paris SA is compliant with the law n° 2015-839 dated 9 July 2015 on minimum requirements for securing current annuities applicable to pension plans falling under Article L137-11 of the French Social Security Code.

-In this context, Aéroports de Paris SA has opted for the Fillon tax on the premiums paid into the collective fund of the insurer (24 %) for the defined benefit plan, and the tax on annuities paid by the insurer (32 % for liquidations occurred from the 1st January 2013) for the second scheme.
-The main risk on these existing L137-11 plans at Aéroports de Paris SA would be the application of the Directive 2014/50 / EU of European Parliament of 16 April 16th, 2014 on minimum requirements for enhancing worker mobility between Member States by improving the acquisition and preservation of supplementary pension rights: each member state shall adopt the laws, regulations and administrative provisions necessary to comply with this Directive by May 21th, 2018; expected by order within twelve months after the enactment of the law PACTE, it will therefore lead to a significant increase the Group's commitment.
+In this context, Aéroports de Paris SA has opted for the Fillon tax on the premiums paid into the collective fund of the insurer (24 %) for the defined benefit plan, and the tax on annuities paid by the insurer (32 % for liquidations occurred from the 1 January 2013) for the second scheme.
+The main risk on these existing L137-11 plans at Aéroports de Paris SA would be the application of the Directive 2014/50 / EU of European Parliament of 16 April 2014 on the acquisition and preservation of supplementary pension rights for workers in the member states of the European Union; expected by Order within a period of 12 months from the promulgation of the PACTE law - would lead to a significant increase in the commitment of Paris SA Airports.